apache/iceberg/site/docs/spec.md

 #### Schema Evolution

-Schema evolution is limited to type promotion and adding, deleting, and renaming fields in structs (both nested structs and the top-level schema’s struct).
+Schemas may be evolved by type promotion or adding, deleting, renaming, or reordering fields in structs (both nested structs and the top-level schema’s struct).

+Evolution applies changes to the table's current schema to produce a new schema that is identified by a unique schema ID, is added to the table's list of schemas, and is set as the table's current schema.

 Valid type promotions are: